MatteuSan/himig/specs/foundation/structure/breakpoint.md

 slug: /foundation/structure/breakpoint
 ---
 # Breakpoint
 Breakpoints are points on a screen that defines an element's style.
-Gaia uses breakpoints to create fluid and responsive interfaces that embody its philosophies across multiple devices.
+Himig uses breakpoints to create fluid and responsive interfaces that embody its philosophies across multiple devices.

 ## Breakpoint Tokens